Christianity in the Roman Africa province

-The name Early African Church is given to the Christian communities inhabiting the region known politically as Roman Africa, and comprised geographically somewhat around the area of the Roman Diocese of Africa, namely: the Mediterranean littoral between Cyrenaica on the east and the river Ampsaga (now the Oued Rhumel (fr)) on the west; that part of it that faces the Atlantic Ocean being called Mauretania, in addition to Byzacena.
+The name early African church is given to the Christian communities inhabiting the region known politically as Roman Africa, and comprised geographically somewhat around the area of the Roman Diocese of Africa, namely: the Mediterranean littoral between Cyrenaica on the east and the river Ampsaga (now the Oued Rhumel (fr)) on the west; that part of it that faces the Atlantic Ocean being called Mauretania, in addition to Byzacena.
 Thus corresponding somewhat to contemporary Morocco, Algeria, Tunisia and Libya.
 The evangelization of Africa followed much the same lines as those traced by Roman civilization.
+From the late fifth and early sixth century, the region included several Christian Berber kingdoms.

 Informal primacy was exercised by the Archdiocese of Carthage, a metropolitan archdiocese also known as "Church of Carthage".
-The Church of Carthage thus was to the Early African church what the Church of Rome was to the Catholic Church in Italy.
+The Church of Carthage thus was to the early African church what the Church of Rome was to the Catholic Church in Italy.
 The archdiocese used the African Rite, a variant of the Western liturgical rites in Latin language, possibly a local use of the primitive Roman Rite.